 Article 9.2 Review of Didactic Performance - Each student's didactic performance is assessed by the faculty at specified intervals throughout the didactic phase of the curriculum.
 This is accomplished using methods of evaluation such as written, demonstrative, and verbal assessments of knowledge and skills.
 All course coordinators/directors will submit grades to the Program Director upon course completion.
 The responsible Program Director or designee will report all grades to the Office of the Registrar.
 The responsible Program Director or designee will prepare grade reports for review by the SHP Dean and the HPSPC, as requested.
 Students enrolled in the DNP, OP, and PA programs must achieve a passing grade in all courses in the didactic phase of the curriculum before beginning clinical rotations.
-In the GC program, where clinical rotations (field placements) occur in parallel with the didactic coursework, students may continue in their clinical rotations unless there is a violation of the code of conduct or consistent with Article 5.13.5 and may make recommendations to the HPSPC, at which point they become actions of the Committee.
+In the GC program, where clinical rotations (field placements) occur in parallel with the didactic coursework, students may continue in their clinical rotations unless there is a violation of the code of conduct or continuation would jeopardize patient safety.
+The responsible Program Director will take academic action consistent with Article 5.13.5 and may make recommendations to the HPSPC, at which point they become actions of the Committee.